California Background Check: 2023 Guide (New Law), Free Search

 California has adopted the same seven year lookback period for criminal history as that required by the FCRA for credit history.
 This means convictions that are older than seven years should not appear on a background report per the Investigative Consumer Reporting Agencies Act.
 This, combined with the Fair Chance Act, gives individuals with a criminal record a better chance at employment, especially when convictions occurred years prior with no further criminal activity.

-Criminal history that can go on a California background check is limited to the following:
+Criminal history that can go on a California background screening is limited to the following:

-If charges are dismissed do you have a criminal record?
-Criminal history cannot include information on non-convictions or diversion programs that were successfully completed leading to a dismissal of charges.6
+Having charges dismissed does not result in a criminal record, as criminal history does not include information on non-convictions or diversion programs that were successfully completed, leading to a dismissal of charges.6

 Education Verification